 1963: Small Chicago-based label Vee Jay Records released “Please Please Me,” the Beatles’ first single issued in the US.
 On the first pressing of the 45 rpm disc, the band’s name was misspelled as “Beattles.”

-1973: Atco Records released Dr. John’s sixth studio album In the Right Place.
-Produced by fellow New Orleans musician Allen Toussaint, the album became the biggest selling album of Dr. John’s career.
+1973: Atco Records released Dr. John’s sixth studio album, In the Right Place.
+Produced by fellow New Orleans musician Allen Toussaint, it became the biggest selling album of Dr. John’s career.

-1984: Van Halen’ first and only #1 on the Billboard Hot 100, “Jump,” started its first of five weeks at the top of the chart.
+1984: Van Halen’ only #1 on the Billboard Hot 100, “Jump,” started its first of five weeks at the top of the chart.

 1985: After its release in the UK the previous September, Sade’s single “Smooth Operator” was released in the US.
 It became her first top 10 hit in America, peaking at #5 on the Billboard Hot 100.

-1989: Simples Minds went to the top of the UK singles chart for the first time with “Belfast Child.”
+1989: Simple Minds went to the top of the UK singles chart for the first time with “Belfast Child.”
 At 6:39, it became the second longest #1 after the Beatles’ “Hey Jude.”

 Elkie Brooks, singer with Dada and Vinegar Joe and a solo artist, was born Elaine Bookbinder in Broughton, Salford, Lancashire, England in 1945.